machine-shop/mothra/README.md

 ```
 The pipeline script combines four modules to analyze an image: ruler detection, binarization, tracing, and final measurement.
 These modules are located in `/mothra`.
 Python module requirements are listed in `requirements.txt`.

-Run the `pipeline.py` file with the arguments to read in raw images and output result images and `.csv` file with the measurements.
+Run the `pipeline.py` file with the arguments to read input images, and output result images and a `.csv` file with the measurements.

 The results are cached in `cachedir` so that if the same methods are re-run with the same inputs, the computation will simply be retrieved from memory instead of being recomputed.
 Delete `cachedir` to remove the cache and to recompute all results.
 If the source files for any part of the pipeline are tweaked, then results will be recomputed automatically.